gridcoin-community/Gridcoin-Site/wiki/superblock.md

 If at least 60% (rounded up) of the scrapers exactly match[^2], a superblock can be made (when it's due)
 4. Someone stakes and they include the new data from the scrapers

-Note that this is just a brief overview and there are many security and other mechanisms left out in the description
+Note that this is just a brief overview and there are many security mechanisms and other parts left out in the description

 # What Exactly Is In a Superblock